swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

 - Naming of `isFailure` vs. `isFailing`: We evaluated whether to name the property `isFailing` instead of `isFailure`.
 The decision to use `isFailure` was made to adhere to naming conventions and ensure clarity and consistency within the API.

 - Severity-Only Checking: We deliberated not exposing `isFailure` and relying solely on `severity` checks.
 However, this was rejected because it would require test authors to overhaul their code should we introduce additional severity levels in the future.
 By providing `isFailure`, we offer a straightforward way to determine test outcome impact, complementing the severity feature.

+## Future directions

+- In the future I could see the warnings being able to be promoted to errors in order to run with a more strict testing configuration

+- In the future I could see adding other levels of severity such as Info and Debug for users to create issues with other information.

 ## Acknowledgments